Absolute parallelism for 2-nondegenerate CR structures via bigraded Tanaka prolongation: Introduction

 \begin{rem} A few words about item (1) of the previous theorem: If $\g_-$ has $\mu$ nonzero graded components and the positively graded part of $\mathfrak U(\g_-\oplus\g_0)$ consists of $l$ nonzero graded components, then Tanaka recursively constructs a sequence of bundles $\{P^i\}_{1\leq i\leq l+\mu}$,

 where for $i>0$, $P^i$ is a bundle over $P^{i-1}$ whose fibers are affine spaces with modeling vector space $\g_i$ from \eqref{UTan0}.
+We refer to the recursive procedure of construction of $P^i\to P^{i-1}$ as the \emph{$i$th geometric prolongation}.
 Observe that all $P^i$ with $i\geq l$ are identified with each other by the bundle projections, which are diffeomorphisms in those cases.
 The bundle $P^{l+\mu}$ is an $e$-structure over $P^{l+\mu-1}$; i.e., $P^{l+\mu-1}$ is endowed with a canonical frame -- a structure of absolute parallelism.
 It is important to note that for any $0<i\leq l+\mu-1$ the recursive construction of the bundle $P^{i+1}$ over $P^i$ depends on a choice of normalization conditions.
 Algebraically, ``normalization condition" refers to a choice of vector space complement to the image of a certain Lie algebra cohomology differential.
-Therefore, the word ``canonical" in item (1) of Theorem \ref{Tanthm} means that for any Tanaka structure of type $\g_-\oplus\g_0$, the same fixed normalization conditions are applied in each step of the construction of the sequence \eqref{bundles}. \end{rem}
+The word ``canonical" in item (1) of Theorem \ref{Tanthm} means that one can assign to any Tanaka structure of type $\g_-\oplus\g_0$ a unique absolute parallelism (also called a frame or $e$-structure) on the bundle $P^{l+\mu-1}$ by applying the same fixed normalization conditions at each step of the construction of \eqref{bundles}, so that two Tanaka structures of type $\g_-\oplus\g_0$ are equivalent up to a diffeomorphism of $M$ if and only if the absolute parallelisms assigned to them are equivalent up to a diffeomorphism of the corresponding bundles.
+We emphasize that this assignment depends on a choice of normalization conditions at each step of the geometric prolongation procedure, but once this choice is fixed, the equivalence problem for Tanaka structures is reduced to the equivalence problem for $e$-structures.
+This assignment is in fact a functor from the category of Tanaka structures (whose morphisms are diffeomorphisms of the underlying manifold $M$) to the category of $e$-structures (whose morphisms are $e$-structure-preserving diffeomorphisms of the bundle $P^{l+\mu}$). \end{rem}

 The main advantage of this approach compared to Cartan's original method of equivalence is that, independently of the choice of normalization conditions, the basic features of the prolongation procedure such as the dimension of the resulting bundles, at which step the canonical frame is achieved, and the algebra of infinitesimal symmetries of the maximally symmetric ``flat" model can be described purely algebraically in terms of ${\mathfrak U} (\g_{-}\oplus \g_0)$.
 Questions concerning the most natural normalization conditions -- or whether normalization conditions exist such that the resulting absolute parallelism is a $\mathfrak U(\g_-\oplus\g_0)$-valued Cartan connection -- are more subtle and are best understood in the framework of the parabolic geometries; i.e., when the nonnegatively graded part of $\mathfrak U(\g_-\oplus\g_0)$ is a parabolic subalgebra (\cite{tanaka2, capslovak}).